 [Section 149 amended by No. 81 of 1996 s.
 90; No. 59 of 2004 s.
 140; No. 60 of 2006 s.
 118(1).]

-150. Instrument to be received and to have priority according to the ordinary course if proposed dealing not lodged for registration
+150. Instrument to be received and to have priority according to ordinary course if proposed dealing not lodged for registration

 Subject to the lodging of such duly perfected instrument within such period any other instrument and any caveat, court order or application received by the Authority during such period shall be dealt with in the same manner shall have the same priority as between themselves and shall be as effectual as if no stay of registration had been obtained.